MATCTTU/vex-hugo-edit/exampleSite/content/english/blog/post-4.md

 > This plan is best suited for avid readers as ebooks are small file sizes.

-We bill at a rate is $0.05 USD per GB every month.
+We bill at a rate of $0.05 USD per GB every month.

 Note that we do not currently delineate between Standard and Cold storage rates.